bubblefoil/p4u-worklogger/README.md

 ***

 ### Changelog
+- **2.3.0**
+    - Fixed duplicate logging of work into Jira
+    - Add separate button to log work into Jira
 - **2.2.2**
     - Fixed Jira work logging and Prev/next month buttons not working in Czech localisation.
 - **2.2.1**